itgotousa/msp/README.md

 # msp
-A native browser to view markdown + svg + png
+A tiny and native viewer to view markdown + svg + png.

+Please contact itgotousa@gmail.com if you are interested.